What happened

 WVDA has not published the Article 40 potentially hazardous cottage food permit application as of June 3, 2026.
 The most likely page to watch is the WVDA Food Products and Aquaculture Licenses page, which already houses related food product and farmers market permit links.

-Do I need a permit to sell cottage food in West Virginia?
+Do you need a license to sell food in West Virginia?

-Can I sell pickled, fermented, or refrigerated foods from home in West Virginia?
+What kind of food can I sell from home in West Virginia?